Deadly Class #1-22 (review)

 Writer: Rick Remender

-Marcus Lopez Arguello died in the late 1980s – the exact date is unclear – aged only fifteen.
+Marcus Lopez Arguello died in late 1987 – the exact date is unclear – aged only fifteen.
 Marcus’ friends, and we are amongst them, will properly assert that his death was a shameful waste.

 In the freefall of violence in which Marcus spent most of his life, it is fair to say that his final years were exacerbated by Marcus.
 But although he certainly had his flaws, mostly Marcus suffered from bad luck.
 The creative product of one of the leading contemporary writers in American comic books, Rick Remender, Marcus’ parents were both killed by a falling suicide on the Golden Gate Bridge, the event occurring when Marcus was a young boy enjoying until that awful point an idyllic childhood.